Division of Longshore and Harbor Workers' Compensation (DLHWC)

 This notification must include your case number, the date of the missing check and should not be submitted until the check is fourteen (14) calendar days overdue.

-Obtain a direct deposit sign-up form from your bank, your district office, or via this link: Direct Deposit Sign-Up Form.
+Obtain a direct deposit sign-up form from your bank, your local Longshore suboffice, or via this link: Direct Deposit Sign-Up Form.
 Fill out the top section of that form, and have your bank fill out the bottom section.
 Then return the form to OWCP.

 You must submit a properly-executed Power of Attorney if you want to authorize another person to manage your Special Fund payments.
 See FAQ 1 for document submission options.